iCliniq Logo

 • Vulvitis - Due to allergic reactions or infections, the vulva gets inflamed, known as vulvitis.
 The symptoms like redness, itching, and vaginal discharge are similar to vulvar dermatitis.
 Therefore, the doctor may order a urine or blood examination to evaluate infection.

 • Psoriasis - Scaly patches may accumulate over the genital area, which injuries, stress, infections, etc., may trigger.
-It also results in pain, burning, and itching sensation and the doctor may easily diagnose psoriasis through physical examination.
+It also results in pain, burning, and itching sensations, and the doctor may easily diagnose psoriasis through physical examination.

 How to Get Rid of Vulvar Dermatitis?

-Yes, it is possible to get rid of such conditions through:
+It is possible to get rid of such conditions through:

 1) Things One Should Follow at Home